jrescobarp/csci3308/README.md

 Partner: David Meyer

-This might cause a merge conflict
+This might really cause a merge conflict